ktsvi/aslmetamodel/README.md

 # aslmetamodel
-This project represents an experimentation of a research work related to the Spatially explicit agent-based modelling.
+This project represents an experimentation of a research work related to an approach of spatially explicit agent-based modelling.